Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

 Precautions must be taken to avoid the cross contaminations issues, for this raw food must be kept apart from high-risk food.
 It is recommended that separate clearly labeled units be used.
 A supervisor or manager is responsible for the overall process, including receiving the raw product, temperature monitoring, pest control, and personal hygiene competency under the requirements of HACCP.

 Supervisors have a key role in the successful implementation of HACCP and the promotion of positive food safety culture.
-Food safety awareness and induction training depending upon the level and understanding of personnel to be conducted and the laws to be implemented.
+Food safety awareness and induction training depend upon the level and understanding of personnel to be conducted and the laws to be implemented.
 High standards of personal hygiene are essential to prevent the contamination of food by food handlers.
 Many organizations have developed their quality assurance systems and may comply with the ISO 9000 series.
 More than 20 systems for quality assurance, food safety, retail trade systems, and certification systems are used in Europe.
 These standards have been developed by the industry to inflict standards on a great variety of food products.
 However, although food safety standards cover about 80% of the food production in Europe, consumers may still find it difficult to choose the right product, as standards differ in transparency, action, documentation, and control.
 Quality must be built into a food product – it cannot be inspected into it.

 COMPARATIVE ANALYSIS BETWEEN EU VS AMERICAN FOOD SAFETY STANDARDS